vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 ### Your app and environment

-- Bolos app Release Candidate source code (preferably a Git repository)
+- Nano application source code (GitHub repository link)
 - Either a companion app working on Windows/MacOS/Linux...
 - ...Or link to a CLI repository

 ### Documentation and support (Keep together?)

 - Link to a Google doc tutorial about how to install and use your app (see [Third Party Applications Support](../support-maintenance-requirements))
-- Link to the published tutorial hosted on third party website
+    - The doc must include the link to the published tutorial hosted on third party website
 - Link to customer support (Discord, Telegram, etc)

 ### Your app specifications(?)